-Cyclist and retired administrator remembered as intelligent, kind man
+Cyclist and retired administrator who died in accident in De Soto remembered as intelligent, kind man

 "He`s just a wealth of information.
 He could always chime in on a conversation, and everybody would respect his opinion, because he's well educated.
 Smart guy," Swearingin said.

-In retirement the widower spent his days riding his bicycle around the metro.
+In retirement, the widower spent his days riding his bicycle around the metro.

 "It always amazes younger cyclists that he could ride as fast as he could ride.
 Just a super strong rider," Swearingin said.